wso2/docs-is/en/docs/deploy/migrate/migrating-userstore-managers.md

 ## Migrate userstores

-If you have multiple tenants and multiple user stores and you only need to migrate a few of them, refer to the configuration section below.
+If you have multiple tenants and multiple userstores and you only need to migrate a few of them, refer to the configuration section below.
 If you need to migrate all of them, use the `migrateAll` property (This is set to true by default).

 ---

-### Special scenarios
+## Special scenarios

-If the user store is an LDAP user store and SCIM is enabled for that user store, migrating that user store is not required.
+If the userstore is an LDAP userstore and SCIM is enabled for that userstore, migrating that userstore is not required.
-As SCIM will create a user ID for the users in that user store, the SCIM ID can be used as the unique user ID.
+As SCIM will create a user ID for the users in that userstore, the SCIM ID can be used as the unique user ID.
 To do that, change the `user_id_attribute` to the value of the SCIM ID, in the `<IS_HOME>/repository/conf/deployment.toml` file.

 ---